Sebastian-Vaca/diaPASEF_Viz_Tool/README.md

 -   DIA-NN and TIMS DIA-NN: The input is the main report (.tsv file that does not have any suffix).
 This file is a long format file.
 The app does not recognize the matrix files.
 This file is easy to identify, it is usually the largest file created by DIA-NN or TIMS DIA-NN.

 -   Spectronaut: Please export the report using the template found [here](Spectronaut_report_template/).
+Old versions of the report won't work anymore.
+Please use the latest version found [here](Spectronaut_report_template/).

 ### Tutorial